get-convex/migrations/README.md

 - If it is already running it will refuse to start another duplicate worker.
-- If it had previously failed on some batch, it will continue from that batch unless you manually specify `cursor`.
+- If it had previously failed on some batch, it will continue from that batch unless you manually specify `cursor` or `reset`.
 - If you provide an explicit `cursor` (`null` means to start at the beginning), it will start from there.
+- If you pass `reset: true`, it will restart the migration from the beginning for all migrations in the group (including any `next` migrations).
 - If you pass `true` for `dryRun` then it will run one batch and then throw, so no changes are committed, and you can see what it would have done.
   See [below](#test-a-migration-with-dryrun)